alv2017/DataAnalysis---MovieRatings/README.md

 "Introduction to Recommender Systems" taught by the University of Minnesota at Coursera: https://www.coursera.org/learn/recommender-systems-introduction

-I'm not exactly following the labs, however I'm inspired by the labs and the course in general, and I hope that by the completion of the course and the project I will gain enough skills and knowledge to convert this into Big Data project.
+I'm not exactly following the course labs, however I'm inspired by the ideas behind them and the course in general, and I hope that by the end of the course
+I will gain enough skills and knowledge to convert this into a Big Data project on Recommender Systems.

 ## List of Notebooks: